genealogysystems/fs-traversal/README.md

 **function(person, callback)**

-* `person` is an instance of a [FamilySearcg SDK Person](http://rootsdev.org/familysearch-javascript-sdk/#/api/person.types:constructor.Person).
+* `person` is an instance of a [FamilySearch SDK Person](http://rootsdev.org/familysearch-javascript-sdk/#/api/person.types:constructor.Person).
 * `callback` is a function that accepts an (optional) return parameter that will be emitted by `on`.

 **Example**